 Where can I find legislation?

 Amended legislation.
 Includes: Acts & SI of the UK Parliament; Local Acts; Church Measures; Acts & SI of the Scottish Parliament; Acts & Measures of the National Assembly for Wales and Northern Ireland legislation.
-Also, policy and guidance documents (such as command papers, practice directions and official publications, etc).

-How do I find an Act on Lexis Library?
+How do I find legislation on Lexis+?

-How do I find an Act on Westlaw?
+How do I find legislation on Westlaw?